harriedegroot/nl.hdg.mqtt/README.md

 - Create a communication channel for each device.
 - Dispatch device state changes for all connected devices.
 - Auto discovery of your Homey devices within external apps.
-- Add the ability to remotely update the state of any device (set capability).
+- Add the ability to remotely update the state of any device.
 - Dispatch system info (memory, cpu, etc.) on a regular basis.
-- Request info (system, zone, device, capability, etc.).

-All can be configured via app settings (e.g. topic structure, enable/disable devices, etc.).
+All can be configured via app settings.

 ## Is this app for me?
 *First*: This appp is NOT a plug & play solution.
 NOR is it the replacement for the desktop interface.